Kxiz421/Cultural-Center-and-Sports-Complex/README.md

 # Cultural-Center-and-Sports-Complex
-A booking and reservation management system dedicated to the cultural center and sports complex of koronadal city.
+A booking and reservation management system dedicated for the cultural center and sports complex of koronadal city.